Colin-Fredericks/edx_replace_staff/README.md

 ## Command-line options:

 * -h or --help: print the instructions and quit.
+* -l or --list: list staff in each course, make no changes.
 * -v or --visible: run with a visible browser instead of a headless one.